threader/PC-Tuning/docs/building.md

 ## Replacing Wallpapers

 - Run the command below to replace all backgrounds & user profile pictures with solid black images.
 Use the **--win7** argument if building Windows 7

-    ```bat
+    ```
     win-wallpaper.exe --dir "%MOUNT_DIR%" --rgb #000000
     ```